GoogleChrome/web.dev/src/site/content/en/blog/shopping-for-speed-on-ebay/index.md

-are aware of this, but what about services? eBay's service architecture has a layer called [Experience Services](https://tech.ebayinc.com/engineering/experience-services-ebays-solution-to-multi-screen-application-development/), which the frontends (native apps and web servers) talk to.
+are aware of this, but what about services? eBay's service architecture has a layer called [Experience Services](https://tech.ebayinc.com/engineering/experience-services-ebays-solution-to-multi-screen-application-development/), which the frontends (platform-specific apps and web servers) talk to.
 This layer is specifically designed to be view- or device-based, rather than entity-based like item, user, or order. eBay then introduced the concept of the critical path for Experience Services.
 When a request comes to these services, they work on getting the data for above-the-fold